-In normal operation (i.e. VOUT programmed lower than input voltage) when the HS MOS is turned off, a minimum off time (T{OFFMIN}) interval is performed.
+In normal operation (i.e.: VOUT programmed lower than input voltage) when the HS MOS is turned off, a minimum off time (T{OFFMIN}) interval is performed.

-In case the input voltage falls close or below the programmed output voltage (low dropout, LDO) the L7987 control loop is able to increase the duty cycle up to 100%.
-However, in order to keep the boot capacitor properly recharged, a maximum HS MOS on time is limited (T{ONMAX}).
+In case the input voltage falls close or below the programmed output voltage (low dropout, LDO) the L7987L control loop is able to keep the boot capacitor properly charged by limiting the HS MOS on time to T{ONMAX} .
 When this limit is reached the HS MOS is turned-off and a pull-down resistor between LX and GND is turned on until one of the following conditions is met: